Pylons/pyramid-sphinx-themes/README.rst

 +++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++
 ::

     # Add any Sphinx extension module names here, as strings.
-They can be extensions
+They can be
-    # coming with Sphinx (named 'sphinx.ext.*') or your custom ones.
+    # extensions coming with Sphinx (named 'sphinx.ext.*') or your custom
+    # ones.
     extensions = [
         'sphinx.ext.autodoc',
+        'sphinx.ext.intersphinx',
         'sphinx.ext.viewcode',
         'pyramid_sphinx_themes'
         ]